jalombar/starsmasher/docs/source/reference/sph_input.rst

    * - ``tswitchtou``
      - ``-1.d0``
      - every run
-     - nintvar=12: time to hand over from a to u.  <0 means use treloff.
+     - nintvar=12 or 32: time to hand over to u.  <0 means use treloff.